DocktorWindows/Create-Vanilla-Technology/README.md

+# 🚨Attention🚨
+**I am stopping further development of this project as I have decided to upgrade to the new version of Minecraft 1.21.1.
+Follow the development [here](https://discord.gg/CDRrU3kK7p)**

 ### This is my first modpack, please do not judge harshly

 # 🌋What's the modpack?
-****A modpack for playing with friends, combining with mods such as [Create](https://modrinth.com/mod/create), [Mekanism](https://modrinth.com/mod/mekanism), [Computer Craft](https://modrinth.com/mod/cc-tweaked), [Electrodynamics](https://modrinth.com/mod/electrodynamics), [Immersive Engineering](https://modrinth.com/mod/immersiveengineering/versions) and [Nuclear Science](https://modrinth.com/mod/nuclear-science), with more improved vanilla minecraft.
-The modpack is a Technical****
+**A modpack for playing with friends, combining with mods such as [Create](https://modrinth.com/mod/create), [Mekanism](https://modrinth.com/mod/mekanism), [Computer Craft](https://modrinth.com/mod/cc-tweaked), [Electrodynamics](https://modrinth.com/mod/electrodynamics), [Immersive Engineering](https://modrinth.com/mod/immersiveengineering/versions) and [Nuclear Science](https://modrinth.com/mod/nuclear-science), with more improved vanilla minecraft.
+The modpack is a Technical**

 # ✨Vanilla
 **I in the package improved vanilla minecraft adding new chips, it has many, no even very many mods improving vanilla minecraft.
 I was looking for mods that more or less fit in vanilla and improve it**